 Features include a generally motor vehicle-traffic-free (except for a very limited section in the Sandy's Parish area where the Railway Trail is paved and mopeds/scooters may be allowed) bikeway and walkway, very rare in Bermuda with over 3,400 residents per square mile.

 But to make up for these challenges, there are gorgeous marine views in many places.
-The Trail is wonderful for cyclist or the able walker or runner and the slower walker with no mobility problems.
+The Trail is wonderful for a cyclist or the able walker or runner and the slower walker with no mobility problems.
 It is not good for those with mobility problems who need a walker (zimmer) or crutches.
 It is not suitable for the accompanied or unaccompanied in a wheelchair, or an electric scooters for the disabled.
-In the humidity, heat and risk of sunburn from May to October, it is not recommended that you cycle the Trail unless you are well-used to such strenuous hot and humid conditions and carry plenty of bottled water as no part of The Trail has a water station or stores of any kind.
+In the humidity, heat and risk of sunburn from May to October, it is not recommended that you cycle, run or walk the Trail unless you are well-used to such strenuous hot and humid conditions and carry plenty of bottled water.
+Note that no part of The Trail has a water station or stores of any kind, or bathrooms (toilets, WCs).
 The Trail is ideal for a tranquil walk on a part of it but is not a good place, because of its isolation away from places or people available to help in times of distress, for irregular, strong physical exertion.
 If you rent a cycle anyway, you will need to cycle back to where you rented it if a rental service will not come to collect you.
 Ask where you are staying to have this confirmed in advance of your arrival.

 Cruise ship and other visitors should also note carefully that when most Bermudians and residents cycle on the trail with their own cycles, they favor a one-way route (with a friend or relative picking them up) and will generally wait for winter to do this, to avoid the combination of heat and humidity especially in the summer months but also often in spring or summer or fall.